johnnymatthews/blog/2022-05-10-install-lotro-on-m1-mac/index.md

     ![](./lotro-downloading.png)

-    Eventually the game will start!
+    Eventually, the game will start!

 1. Log in and start the game.
 1. When prompted whether or not to run DirectX 11, click **Yes**.